CoSimGNN: Towards Large-scale Graph Similarity Computation: Introduction

-In short, embedding models are efficient but not effective due to the lack of cross-graph fine-grained interactions and matching models are generally more effective but not efficient due to the low-level interactions across whole graphs.
-Let's take graph similarity search problem as an example for efficiency.
-Assume there are $K$ graphs in the database and here comes a new graph.
-We want to compute the similarity score between this new graph with all the graphs in the database to find out the most similar graph with it.
-Because embedding models can embed all the graphs in the database to their own feature vectors in advance, these models only need to forward the new graph to its feature vector and compute similarity $K$ times based on these feature vectors.
-Meanwhile, matching models have to forward the new graph respectively with all the graphs in the database (cross-graph interactions can not be finished in advance), which is time-consuming.
-Details about time complexity analysis will be shown in \hyperref[sec: Time complexity analysis]{Section 4}.
-However, as the generation process of feature vectors in embedding models do not involve interaction between graphs, the performance of embedding models is far worse than that of matching models.
+In general, the embedding models are efficient but not effective, and the matching models are generally more effective but not efficient.
+For example, we assume that there are $K$ graphs in the database.
+The graph similarity search problem is to find out the most similar graph with the new graph by computing the similarity score between this new graph and all $K$ graphs.
+For embedding models, they can embed all the graphs in the database to their own feature vectors in advance without considering cross-graph fine-grained interactions.
+So that they only need to forward the new graph to its feature vector and compute similarity $K$ times based on these feature vectors but reducing the accuracy.
+Meanwhile, matching models have to forward the new graph respectively with all graphs in the database (cross-graph interactions can not be finished in advance).
+So that the performance of matching models is generally higher than that of embedding models but they are time-consuming.